Skip to main content

 • Publications

-Neutrino physics research at PNNL is supported by the U.S. Department of Energy, Office of Science, Nuclear Physics program which supports experimental and theoretical efforts to learn how visible matter came into being and evolved, how it organizes itself, and how it interacts.
+Neutrino physics research at Pacific Northwest National Laboratory (PNNL) is supported by the U.S. Department of Energy, Office of Science, Nuclear Physics program, which supports experimental and theoretical efforts to learn how visible matter came into being and evolved, how it organizes itself, and how it interacts.
 This fundamental research provides solid foundations for many other areas of science.
 The more we learn about neutrinos, the better we understand matter and the universe.
-The quest to learn such things often leads to technologies and applications that cannot be foreseen.
+The quest for such knowledge often leads to the development of technologies and applications that cannot be foreseen.

-Currently, some basic neutrino properties, such as their absolute mass, and even their intrinsic particle nature are unknown.
+Currently, some basic neutrino properties, such as their absolute mass, and even their intrinsic particle nature, are unknown.
 Even if individual neutrinos are extremely light, they are so abundant that they might collectively account for a significant amount of all the mass of normal matter in the universe.
 Furthermore, if they are the right kind of particle, they might have played a critical role in tipping our universe in favor of matter over antimatter.
 These properties are crucial for understanding the history of the universe.
-At PNNL, researchers work with international collaborations of scientists and engineers to address the unknown mass and particle nature of neutrinos through some of the world’s leading particle physics experiments.
+At PNNL, researchers are taking part in international collaborations with scientists and engineers to address the unknown mass and particle nature of neutrinos through some of the world’s most advanced particle physics experiments.

 Finding missing energy

 The neutrino’s mass can be revealed through a small amount of “missing” energy in the decay of tritium, a radioactive form of hydrogen.
-The energy of the electrons emitted in those decays can be very precisely determined by observing their motions in a magnetic trap.
+The energy of the electrons emitted in those decays can be very precisely determined through observation of their motions in a magnetic trap.
 Any missing energy must have been carried away as the mass of the unobserved neutrino, also emitted in the decay.

-The Project 8 collaboration was the first to measure individual electrons like this; the information about electron motion is carried by a signal with just a quadrillionth of a watt of power.
-Project 8 is currently working to grow its prototype demonstrations into the next generation of neutrino mass experiment.
+The Project 8 collaboration was the first attempt to measure individual electrons in this way; the information about electron motion is carried by a signal with just a quadrillionth of a watt of power.
+Current work in Project 8 is focused on extending prototype demonstrations into the next generation of neutrino mass experiments.

 Related Links